-Little People, BIG DREAMS Series: Coco Chanel and Frida Khalo by Isabel Sánchez Vegara, illsutrated by Ana Albero & Gee Fan Eng, RL 2
+Little People, BIG DREAMS Series: Coco Chanel and Frida Kahlo by Isabel Sánchez Vegara, illsutrated by Ana Albero & Gee Fan Eng, RL 2

 A few months ago I reviewed two books in the Little People, BIG DREAMS series, non-fiction picture books introducing children as young as five to great women in history.
 At first, this concept seemed strange to me.
 Creating biographies for children is always a challenge, taking large ideas and making them bite sized, but after reading my first book in the Little People, BIG DREAMS series I immediately understood the value of these books.
 It's never too early to introduce children to important people and the idea that they all started off as children and the possibilities could be endless.